 2. Use a clean towel (preferably microfiber) to wipe all four sensors gently.
-Avoid using anything wet as water may seep through and damage the electronics.
+Avoid using anything wet; water may seep through and damage the electronics.

-Lastly, in this tutorial, we’ll look at how to clean the charging pins.
+Lastly, this tutorial will look at how to clean the charging pins.
 These are the two silver square metal parts flanking the front caster wheel.

 Use a clean towel to wipe any dirt that may accumulate on it.
-Don’t forget also wipe the pins on the charging base.
+Don’t forget to wipe the pins on the charging base.

 Doing these steps regularly will ensure that your Roomba 690 will run smoothly for years.
-If you want to learn more about the entire Roomba product line, check on the link.
+If you want to learn more about the entire Roomba product line, check out the link.